 Scrambled Eggs with Arabic Sausage and Za’atar Toast Recipe

-My favourite dish to make on these lackadaisical days is simple – eggs.
+My favourite dish to make on lackadaisical weekend days is simple – eggs.
 Eggs to me are a blank canvas.
 When I’m visiting a new place I try to make some breakfast eggs with a local flavour.
 In Spain and Mexico that would be scrambled eggs with chorizo; in France an omelette with some Gruyère cheese and perhaps mushrooms; in some parts of Italy I’ll make a frittata.

-Za’atar is a spice mix that’s very popular in the Middle East.
-You can buy za’atar croissants for breakfast and have manaeesh bi za’atar, a type of ‘pizza’ with a za’atar topping as a late night snack.
+You can buy za’atar croissants for breakfast and enjoy manaeesh bi za’atar, a type of flatbread ‘pizza’ with a za’atar topping as a snack or late night meal.
+Za’atar is a popular ingredient used on many dishes, eaten any time of the day here.

-Actually, za’atar is popular any time of the day here!
 Thankfully, if you’re on holidays you can buy a small scoop of za’atar from Carrefour or the spice souq for less than a dollar – you don’t have to buy a giant bag of it – although you might be tempted into sneaking some home after you’ve tried my eggs!

 Scrambled Eggs with Arabic Sausage and Za’atar Toast Recipe